Unstructured-IO/unstructured/docs/source/core/staging.rst

   elements = [Title(text="Title"), NarrativeText(text="Narrative")]
   isd_csv = convert_to_csv(elements)

-For more information about the ``convert_to_csv`` brick, you can check the `source code here <https://github.com/Unstructured-IO/unstructured/blob/a583d47b841bdd426b9058b7c34f6aa3ed8de152/unstructured/staging/base.py>`__.
+For more information about the ``convert_to_csv`` function, you can check the `source code here <https://github.com/Unstructured-IO/unstructured/blob/a583d47b841bdd426b9058b7c34f6aa3ed8de152/unstructured/staging/base.py>`__.

 ``convert_to_dataframe``